Ke Huy Quan

 Ke Huy Quan (/ˌkiː.hwiː.ˈkwɑːn/ KEE-hwee-KWAHN; Quan Kế Huy; (Note: The Sino-Vietnamese rendition of the Chinese 關繼威, and the basis for the Anglicized form.
-However Huy is an incorrect reading of Sino-Vietnamese Uy 威.) born 1970 or 1971), also known as Jonathan Ke Quan, is an American actor.
-His accolades include an Academy Award, a Golden Globe Award, and a Saturn Award, in addition to a BAFTA nomination.
+However Huy is an incorrect reading of Sino-Vietnamese Uy 威.) born 1970), also known as Jonathan Ke Quan, is an American actor.
+His accolades include an Academy Award and a Golden Globe Award, as well as a nomination for a BAFTA Award.
+Time magazine named Quan one of the 100 most influential people in the world in 2023.

-Born in Vietnam, Quan immigrated to the United States as a child.
-As a child actor, he rose to fame playing Short Round in Indiana Jones and the Temple of Doom (1984) and Data in The Goonies (1985).
-Following a few roles as a young adult in the 1990s, he took a 19-year acting hiatus, during which he worked as a stunt choreographer and assistant director.
+Born in South Vietnam, Quan and his family were admitted to the United States as part of the Refugee Admissions Program.
+As a child actor, he rose to fame playing Short Round in Indiana Jones and the Temple of Doom (1984) and Richard "Data" Wang in The Goonies (1985).
+Following a few roles as a young adult in the 1990s, including as Jasper Kwong in the fourth and fifth seasons of ABC sitcom Head of the Class, Quan took a 19-year acting hiatus, during which he worked as a stunt choreographer and assistant director.

-Quan returned to acting with the family adventure film Finding ʻOhana (2021), followed by the critically acclaimed Everything Everywhere All at Once (2022), a performance that won him various accolades, including the Academy Award for Best Supporting Actor.
-He is the first Vietnam-born actor to win an Academy Award.
-Time magazine named him one of the 100 most influential people in the world in 2023.
-He has since starred in the second season of the Disney+ series Loki in 2023 and in the upcoming Disney film Zootopia 2.
+Quan returned to acting with the Netflix film Finding ʻOhana (2021), followed by the critically acclaimed Everything Everywhere All at Once (2022), a performance that won him various accolades, including the Academy Award for Best Supporting Actor.
+He is the first Vietnam-born actor to win an Academy Award and one of only two actors of Asian descent to win Best Supporting Actor, following Haing S. Ngor.
+Quan has since starred in the second season of the Disney+ series Loki, and in the animated films Kung Fu Panda 4 (2024) and Zootopia 2 (2025).

 Early life

-Quan Kế Huy was born in 1970 or 1971, in Saigon, South Vietnam, into a family of Chinese descent, with eight siblings.
-Three years after the end of the Vietnam war in 1975, Quan and his family fled from Vietnam.
-He, along with his father and five siblings, went to Hong Kong, while Quan's mother and three other siblings went to Malaysia.
-After staying at a refugee camp in Hong Kong, Quan's entire family was admitted to the United States as part of the Refugee Admissions Program in 1979.
-In the U.S., Quan grew up in California, where he attended the Mount Gleason Junior High School in Sunland-Tujunga, Los Angeles and Alhambra High School in Alhambra.
+Quan was born in 1970 into a family of ethnic Chinese in Saigon, the capital of South Vietnam.
+The family emigrated three years after the Vietnam War ended in 1975.
+Quan, along with his father and five siblings, went to Hong Kong, while his mother and three other siblings went to Malaysia.
+After staying at a refugee camp in Hong Kong, the entire family was admitted to the United States as part of the Refugee Admissions Program in 1979.
+Quan grew up in California and attended the Mount Gleason Junior High School in Sunland-Tujunga, Los Angeles, and Alhambra High School in Alhambra.